 Step 2: Find and Use Target Keywords

-To create crawler-friendly web copy, follow these steps:
+To create a crawler-friendly web copy, follow these steps:

-To find seed keywords, think from a potential searcher’s perspective.How would they search for a site related to say digital marketing?
-Either they will type the keyword directly in search engines, or use Google’s auto-suggestions, or pick terms from “Related Searches” at the bottom of the search results page.
+To find seed keywords, consider how potential searchers might look for digital marketing sites.
+They could enter keywords directly into search engines, use Google’s auto-suggestions, or check “Related Searches” at the bottom of the results page.

 Find and Use Target Keywords